stashgg/stash-unity/Assets/Stash.Popup/README.md

 A Unity plugin that provides a customizable card-style popup for Stash Pay.
 The plugin uses native WebKit implementation on iOS to provide a native looking
 IAP experience using Stash payment rails.
 Currently available for iOS devices, with a browser fallback on other platforms.

+Stash Pay Popup is a lightweight & independent module and does not require rest of the Stash SDK to be imported in the Unity project.

 ## Requirements

 - Unity 2019.4 or later